sunil41419211/PlaywrightAutomation/README.md

 # Playwright Automation

-# Using Azure DevOps Pipeline Access Token to Skip Authentication in Test Cases
+Using Azure DevOps Pipeline Access Token to Skip Authentication in Test Cases

-Please fallow these step to implement this code
+Please follow these steps to implement this code

-# Step 1 :
+Step 1:

-# Step 2 :
+Step 2: